oVirt/ovirt-site/source/vdsm/developers.html.md

 One you tick the "Verified" checkbox, remember explaining how exactly you performed the verification.
 If it was a simple \`make check\` or \`make rpm\` – say so.

-## Creating local yum repo to test vdsm changes
+## Creating a local yum repository to test changes to VDSM

-1) First you will need to generate the rpm with your changes, from the vdsm source directory:
+1) First, you must generate the rpm with your changes from the vdsm source directory:

       #vdsm> ./autogen.sh --system
       #vdsm> make